obafema/dareyio-pbl/Project15.md

 Prerequisite for creating Relational Database System (RDS)

-KMS Key and RDS Subnet Group were created
+Create a KMS key from Key Management Service (KMS) to be used to encrypt the database instance and RDS Subnet Group were created

 ![image](https://user-images.githubusercontent.com/87030990/168502204-65a1ead3-6558-4ba0-87c0-45dec2f97819.png)